-I knew I wanted to color the mason jar a pretty aqua shade, just like the vintage jars we have displayed in our home.
+After I colored the sunflowers in, I used an aqua colored pencil for the mason jar, to match the vintage jars we have displayed in our home.

 Step Six: Spray on an acrylic sealer to protect and seal the surface of the wood slice.

 I used a matte finish acrylic sealer so that there was no change in the look of the natural wood surface, versus using a glossy sealer.

 Helpful tip: Make sure you use a spray-on acrylic sealer, as using a brush-on sealer might smear the beautiful coloring you just spent so much time on!